tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 categories:
 - Algorithm
 excerpt: |
-  Journey From Perceptron to Deep Neural Networks in sequential fashion.
+  A Journey From Perceptron to Deep Neural Networks in a sequential fashion.
 Start with Perceptron, move to Logistic Regression, Single Layer Neural Network, Multilayer Perceptron (1 hidden layer) and finally to Deep Neural Network.
-Understand the algorithm in sequential fashion along with visualization and math.
+Understand the algorithms sequentially along with visualization and math.
 feature_text: |
   ##### Perceptron to Deep-Neural-Network
   ###### The Road Less Travelled